Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Yulna looked around the room at the other Mothers.
 "Understand, Mr. Cooper, what we want here is for the Clan of Females to be doing the work.
-Inasmuch as we can---your expertise, tools, and assistance are valued beyond our ability to say, but this very much needs to be...our place...from the beginning and throughout."
+Inasmuch as we can-your expertise, tools, and assistance are valued beyond our ability to say, but this very much needs to be...our place...from the beginning and throughout."